 The key as you might imagine is balance.
 Cultivating the centered, healthy expression of each planet’s attributes.

 Before we continue you will need a copy of your birth chart.
-If you don’t already have one, you can use this quick and simple-to-use online online chart calculator.
+If you don’t already have one, you can use this quick and simple-to-use birth chart calculator.

 Now, as you know up to this point, each planet has a sign and house position associated with it.
 The sign placement shows the ‘qualities’ of these experiences that we are bringing into balance, and the house the ‘area of life’ we are balancing.